J3RN/spell/README.md

 - `!!stop`: Disable annoying mode.
 Spell will stop correcting everything said everywhere.
 - `!!join <channel>`: Spell will join that channel.
 - `!!part`: Spell will leave the current channel.
-- `!!add`: Adds a word to the dictionary.
+- `!!add <word1 word2 ...>`: Adds the given words to the dictionary.

 *I am not responsible for anything Spell says to a normal user trying to use a master command.*